Daniel-Abrecht/Discretionary-Program-Access-Control/Discretionary Program Access Control.md

-# Unix Program Permission (UPP) Proposal
+# Discretionary Program Access Control (DPAC) Proposal

+Discretionary Program Access Control (DPAC) is intended as an extension of the Discretionary Access Control (DAC) system which is used by many Unix systems.
+There are already variouse approces to restrict access of applications, those are usually Mandatory Access Control (MAC) solutions, they are often difficult to use, require a lot of global configuration, and aim to restrict access of all resources and users, even of root.
+To me, DAC was a good solution for almost all problems I've ever had.
+It works perfectly to restrict access of daemons to files, it also works perfectly to restrict access of users to files, and it is easy to understand and use.
+The only problem is, if a user starts a program, he can only start it with his own user or with a user for the program, but not both.
+DAC fails to secure files for specific user program combinations.
+The idea of DPAC is to reuse as many concepts of DAC to solve this problem as possible, and to keep everything as simple as possible, essentially putting another DAC layer on top of DAC.
+A few slight changes are necessary for usability reasons though, like automatically switching users and groups when necessary.
+So let's keep DAC for handling user permissions, and focus on program permissions with DPAC.
+It's not quiet DAC DAC, but I think that would be overkill and fail to make these things simpler.
+Stacking real DAC layers would have been nice for user containers though, but I guess they're fine with subuids for now.

 ## Problem statement

 The unix permission system is very versatile.
 It allows to model almost any access restriction with a charming simplicity.
 There are two common ways they are used:

  1) To model the permissions of an actual user
  2) To restrict a daemons access to the files it needs

 Unix permissions therefore simultaneously aim to control access of users and programs.
 Both concepts work perfectly on their own, but if you need both at the same time there is a problem.